-Dr. Biscup has continually developed innovative methodologies in orthopedic care throughout his more than 30-year career.
+Dr. Biscup has continually developed innovative methodologies in orthopedic care throughout his 35-year career.
 Regenerative medicine treatments that boost self-healing processes by leveraging the body’s own cellular material are a less invasive treatment for patients with chronic injuries.

 Types of therapy

 Biscup Spine utilizes the following novel approaches to administering regenerative medicine:

 - Bone Marrow Aspirate Concentrate (BMAC): Cells derived from bone marrow contain vital components such as hematopoietic, endothelial, and mesenchymal stem cells that can be utilized for the repair of various tissues and the formation of bony structures, as well as the support of circulation.
 When a patient undergoes a BMAC procedure, Dr. Biscup extracts and collects a sample of bone marrow from the pelvic region using the Marrow Cellution Needle™, and then reinjects the sample into the affected area.
 The procedure can take roughly 30 minutes, is performed within the office setting, and allows patients to leave the same day with minimal downtime.
 In fact, most of patients can return to normal daily activities within one to two days and full functionality within a few months.